stack-of-tasks/pinocchio/README.md

 ## Credits

-The following people have been involved in the development of **Pinocchio** and are warmly thanked for their contributions:
+In addition to the core dev team, the following people have also been involved in the development of **Pinocchio** and are warmly thanked for their contributions:

 -   [Nicolas Mansard](http://projects.laas.fr/gepetto/index.php/Members/NicolasMansard) (LAAS-CNRS): initial project instructor
 -   [Joseph Mirabel](http://jmirabel.github.io/) (Eureka Robotics): Lie groups and hpp-fcl support